Catalpa bignonioides: Description

 The flowers are 2.5–4 cm across, trumpet shaped, white with yellow spots inside; they grow in panicles of 20–40.
 In the northern states of the USA, it is a late bloomer, putting forth great panicles of white flowers in June or early in July when the flowers of other trees have mostly faded.
 These cover the tree so thickly as almost to conceal the full-grown leaves.
 The general effect of the flower cluster is a pure white, but the individual corolla is spotted with purple and gold, and some of these spots are arranged in lines along a ridge, so as to lead directly to the nectar within.
 A single flower when fully expanded is 2 in long and 1+1/2 in wide.
 It is two-lipped and the lips are lobed, two lobes above and three below, as is not uncommon with such corollas.
 The flower is perfect, possessing both stamens and pistils; nevertheless, the law of elimination is at work and of the five stamens that are expected to be found, three have aborted, ceased to bear anthers and have become filaments simply.
 Then, too, the flowers refuse to be self-fertilized.
 Each flower has its own stamens and its own stigma but the lobes of the stigma remain closed until after the anthers have opened and discharged their pollen; after they have withered and become effete then the stigma opens and invites the wandering bee.
 The entire Pink family behave in this way.

-The fruit is a long, thin bean pod 20–40 cm long and 8–10 mm in diameter; it often stays attached to the tree during winter.
+The fruit is a long, thin seed pod 20–40 cm long and 8–10 mm in diameter; it often stays attached to the tree during winter.
 The capsule contains numerous flat light brown seeds with two papery wings.
+Despite its appearance, it is not closely related to true beans.

-It is closely related to the northern catalpa (C. speciosa), and can be distinguished by the flowering panicles, which bear a larger number of smaller flowers, and the slightly slenderer seed capsules.
+It is closely related to the Northern Catalpa (C. speciosa), and can be distinguished by the flowering panicles, which bear a larger number of smaller flowers, and the slightly slenderer seed capsules.